 If your insurance company doesn’t cover your rhinoplasty surgery, and you decide that you would like to go through with it, it’s important to under the costs upfront.
 Costs for the procedure include not only the surgeon’s fees, but also the cost of anesthesia, medical tests, and facility fees.

-Dr. Jeffrey Epstein, who was recently named a Top Doctor in America for the 5th year in a row, will discuss any concerns you have about costs, and the procedure itself, with you during an initial consultation.
+Dr. Anthony Bared, who was recently named a Top Doctor in America for the 5th year in a row, will discuss any concerns you have about costs, and the procedure itself, with you during an initial consultation.
 Very few of the surgeries he performs are covered by insurance, as he is considered a cosmetic rhinoplasty specialist.
 Fortunately, his associate Dr. Anthony Bared, does work with insurance companies.
 If your insurance won’t pay for the surgery, you can still undergo rhinoplasty to get the nose you want.
 Schedule an appointment at his office in either Miami today.
 Call (305) 666-5884 in Miami.